beegit/docverter/README.md

 will take at least 2 hours.

 This will create an executable that the heroku buildpack will unzip on compile.
-Make sure to setup your S3 bucket so that your `tar.gz` file is publicly available.
+Make sure to setup your S3 bucket so that your `tar.gz` file is publicly available, as you will errors when trying to unzip amazons error response.